Xylitol

 Storage Recommendations

-Xylitol should be stored in a cool, dry place away from moisture to maintain its stability and prevent clumping.
+Store in a cool, dry place away from moisture to maintain stability and prevent clumping.

 In summary, xylitol is a versatile sugar alcohol with significant applications in food production and health-related products, offering both sweetness and potential health benefits while being mindful of its effects on pets.